The Hemerdon Tungsten and Tin Project is Wolf Minerals core asset. It is located near the Plymouth in Devon County, in the southwest of the UK.

 These studies utilised information from the historic feasibility study conducted by AMAX in 1982.
 The outcomes of these studies were very positive and enabled Wolf to move forward with confidence to undertake a DFS.
 The DFS results were released in May 2011 and were extremely positive.
 Based on the results, the Company made the decision to seek project funding to develop the Hemerdon project, and take it in to production.

 The DFS was based on a two-stage open pit with an initial 10 year life, and a 3Mtpa concentrator with associated infrastructure.
 Further details on the DFS are provided in the Company’s ASX announcement on the results, of 16 May 2011.

 Table 1: Classified Mineral Resurce Estimate including killas UC 12.5 x 12.5 x 5m (>0.063%WO3) published in DFS May 2011

 Table 2:Summary of Updated Ore Reserves at a 0.063%WO3 published in DFS May 2011

 The overall planned pit dimensions are 800m in length, 450m in width and 230m in depth.

 Figure 1: Computer generated image looking north at the Hemerdon feasibility study pit showing resource oreblocks of tungsten mineralisation.

-Planning approval for the Hemerdon Ball mine was granted in June 1986 and is valid until 2021.
+Planning approval for the Hemerdon mine was originally granted in June 1986 and is valid until 2021.
 The planning approval was granted after a comprehensive public enquiry.
-Although the planning permission is current, Wolf is currently reviewing and updating the archaeological and ecological baseline study completed in 1979 to update the granted planning permission in line with best practice techniques.
-Wolf has appointed a UK based Mineral Planning consultant to implement the planning permission.
+Subsequent to this initial planning permission, Wolf has obtained an updated planning permission, which remains valid until 2021, in line current with best practice techniques.